minprog/platforms/data-structures/word-index/contents.md

 ## Example

-For example if we want to find the word "dinner" in the collected works of Jane Austen:
+For example, if we want to find the word "dinner" in the collected works of Jane Austen:

     $ python word_index.py texts/austen.txt
     Index built for texts/austen.txt.
 Type the word you want to look up.